martinpickering64/martinpickering.com/content/posts/bread/bread-making.md

 * Various forms of flat breads that are usually cooked on the stove and I always burn my hands
 * Italian breads especially Focaccia
-* Turkish breads usually Pide or Ekmek
+* Turkish breads usually Pide and Ekmek

 I use Eric Treuille's and Ursula Ferringo's book ["BREAD"](https://amazon.co.uk/Bread-Eric-Treuille/dp/075130607X) as my main source of information and inspiration for bready experiments.
 I have [tagged my bread-like posts](/tags/bread) if you want to find them.

+If Sourdough pricks your curiosity but you don't know how or where to start then may I recommend checking out Jack Sturgess' [Bake with Jack website](https://www.bakewithjack.co.uk/) and [YouTube Channel](https://www.youtube.com/channel/UCTVR5DSxWPpAVI8TzaaXRqQ).
+I'm sure he does many other forms of social media as well.